santriptmehta/web-home/README.md

 # SNB-Web-Codes
 This is my pesonal portfolio website

-It stands on the three texture HTML, CSS and JavaScript.
+It stands on the three texture HTML, CSS and JavaScript, Tailwind.

 Home Screen